-They further suggested that if Intermediate/FSc level workers wish to enter the forging trade, they can be given training on the latest forging technologies that require CNC machining, for which ability to handle software is important in a more advanced Module 3.
-Other skills could be offered for grey iron casting, pressure dye-casting, and training to use delicate power hydraulic presses, which are extremely costly, and may also be delivered under this module.
-This module would again need to be extremely customized to an industry specification, and a buy-in from either the industry association or a large player will be required for imparting the same.
+They further suggested that if Intermediate/FSc level workers wish to enter the forging trade, they MODULE can be given training on the latest forging technologies that require CNC machining, for which ability to handle software is important in a more advanced Module 3.
+Other skills could be offered for arey iron casting, pressure dye-casting, pre-requisite to this Module 1 and would allow workers in appreciating the need for precision when dealing with heated metal and expensive moulds.
+This training (if provided) would help the industry save considerable time and wages.

-Training should be spread out geographically - Lahore, Sialkot, Wazirabad, Daska, Gujranwala and Gujrat, which are all host metal-based industries in Punjab, are ideal locations for forging training.
+Training should be spread out geographically - Lahore, Sialkot, Wazirabad, Daska, Guiranwala and Guirat, which are all host metal-based industries in Punjab, are ideal locations for forging training.